lucas-nelson/students-education-api/README.md

 Completing the next part of a lesson can be done by creating a Completion model/record.
 Validation can be added there to check for the completion of all 'prior' parts.

+### Considerations

+#### Experience concerns at the start of this work

+* short on using RSpec, first time using it for my own projects (have used MiniTest up till now)
+* first time using Rails 5
+* first time using the new API-style application
+* first time dealing with the json-api spec
+* first time writing an API to serve an EmberJS client

+#### LessonPart

+It may be overkill to model the `Completion` as a separate resource.
+The simpler solution would be to have an `integer` column (values 1, 2, or 3 probably behind an enum) or three `boolean` columns on the `Lesson` resource that get set as the lesson parts become completed.
+But:

+1. I wanted to challenge myself to deal with a `has_many ... :through` relationship in RSpec, and
+2. I like the `Completion` having a name and possibly some other attributes could be added if this were a real-world problem.

+##### REST-ful controllers for many-to-many relations in an API world

+The implementation of the many-to-many relationship (`Student` <-> `LessonPart`) does not follow the typical Rails convention of using `accepts_nested_attributes_for` in the model and having the controller go through some jui-jitsu to mutate the join table records.
+I don't want to overload the concept of 'updating a student' (or 'creating a student') to also handle managing the `LessonPart` completions.

+Given this is an API-only application it made sense to keep the API 'clean'.
+Separating out the association actions into their own controllers was the solution.
+Further splitting that association controller in two, so the actions dealing with creating and listed were nested under the students resource, gained additional semantic value and simplicity.
+The final routes model the concept of 'completing a lesson':

+* `GET /students/101/completions` - show all completions for student #101
+* `POST /students/101/completions` (providing a `LessonPart.id` in the post params) - complete a lesson part for student #101
+* `GET /completions/987` - show the `Student` and `LessonPart` for the specific completion
+* `DELETE /completions/987` - un-complete the LessonPart for the Student in that specific completion

+Should, one day, there be a need to work on the completions from the `LessonPart` side (e.g. in the context of a `LessonPart` adding a `Student` completing it), the extra controller to do that (mimicking `Students::StudentsCompletionsController`) would slot right into the design.
+For now, I'm sticking to a `Student`-centric view of the actions.